Vegan Summer Grilling

 Pour batter into two prepared 9-inch cake pans and bake for 28-30 minutes, or until a toothpick in the center of the cake comes out clean.
 Let cakes cool before proceeding.

 For the meringue topping: Pour the liquid from the can of chickpeas into the bowl of a stand mixer (or use electric hand mixers…but you don’t want to do this by hand!).
 Add the cream of tartar.
 Whip the bean juice with the whisk attachment until it starts to thicken.
-Gradually add the sugar and vanilla and continue whipping.
+Gradually add the sugar and vanilla, then continue whipping.
 This process should take 6-8 minutes, but it can take up to 15 or 20 minutes.
 Here is a video I made detailing the process.

 To assemble: Pour the strawberry filling over one cake layer and place the other layer on top.
 Top with dollops of meringue, then garnish with fresh basil and strawberries, if desired.